At a glance

 - Your little one now has their own unique fingerprints

-- Your baby is now around the same length as half a banana
+- Your baby is now around the size of a lemon

 - Nasal congestion is common during this stage of pregnancy